Maellyse Brassart: 2015

 At the Belgian Championships, Brassart finished fifth in the all-around, and she won the gold medal on vault and the bronze medal on floor exercise.
 She then competed at the Flanders International Team Challenge and helped the Belgian team win the silver medal behind Germany.
-She finished seventeenth in the all-around with a total score of 51.650.
-In September, she competed as a guest at the Romanian Championships and placed eighteenth in the all-around.
-She then competed at the Elite Gym Massilia in Marseille and finished fourteenth in the all-around.
-Her final competition of the season was the Top Gym Tournament where she finished eleventh in the all-around.
-In the event finals, she finished eleventh on vault, eighth on uneven bars and floor exercise, and twelfth on balance beam.
+She finished 17th in the all-around with a total score of 51.650.
+In September, she competed as a guest at the Romanian Championships and placed 18th in the all-around.
+She then competed at the Elite Gym Massilia in Marseille and finished 14th in the all-around.
+Her final competition of the season was the Top Gym Tournament where she finished 11th in the all-around.
+In the event finals, she finished 11th on vault, eighth on uneven bars and floor exercise, and 12th on balance beam.

 2016

-Brassart first competition of the season was the International Gymnix in Montreal and she placed twenty-ninth in the all-around, and the Belgian team finished eighth.
+Brassart first competition of the season was the International Gymnix in Montreal and she placed 29th in the all-around, and the Belgian team finished eighth.
 She then competed at the Belgium Friendly and helped the Belgian team win the silver medal behind Romania.
-Then at the Belgian Championships, she won the silver medal in the junior all-around behind Rinke Santy.
-She was then selected to compete at the Junior European Championships alongside Santy, Manon Muller, Myrthe Potoms, and Dimphna Senders, and the team finished eighth.
-Brassart qualified for the all-around final and finished fourteenth with a total score of 51.833.
+Then at the Belgian Championships, she won the silver medal in the junior all-around.
+She was then selected to compete at the Junior European Championships and helped the Belgian team finished eighth.
+Brassart qualified for the all-around final and finished 14th.

 Senior career

 2017

 Brassart made her senior debut at the Belgian Championships where she finished second in the all-around behind Rune Hermans.
 She then competed in the FIT Challenge where she once again won a silver medal in the all-around behind Hermans.
 In the team final, Belgium won the bronze medal behind Italy and France.
-She was selected to compete at the World Championships where she placed twenty-fifth in the all-around during the qualification round.
+She was selected to compete at the World Championships in Montreal where she placed 25th in the all-around during the qualification round.